 Experience one of the Worlds great regions.
-Magnificent beaches, intricate geological patters and amazing forest on this guided adventure from Sydney to the breathtaking South Coast of NSW Batemans Bay – Australia.
+Magnificent beaches, intricate geological patterns and amazing forest on this guided adventure from Sydney to the breathtaking South Coast of NSW Batemans Bay – Australia.

 Note: This tour departs Sydney.
-If you are already near Batemans Bay click here to visit the Murramarang Great Walk South Coast tour package for a same experience with a local Batemans Bay departure.
+If you are already near Batemans Bay click here to visit the Great South Coast Walk 3 Day tour package for a same experience with a local Batemans Bay departure.

 The South Coast of NSW is famous for its temperate climate and amazing beaches.
 The area of Murramarang National Park is no exception.
 This is a perfect addition to any visit to Sydney, once you have seen the sights escape and traffic and crowds to discover this truly amazing slice of Australia.

 This 5 day package includes Hotel pickups in Sydney, 3 amazing activity days hiking and kayak (option), great accommodation, fabulous local food and plenty of time to relax with complementary massages and peaceful stretch time.

 We recommend you arrive in Sydney the day prior to your journey.
 Your hotel pickups will commence at 10am on Day 1 (Saturdays)

 You can choose any number of central Sydney hotels for your first night, we will collect you in the hotel lobby.

 You will be collected by our driver from your centrally located Sydney hotel, your transfer via comfortable air conditioned vehicle includes a few stops to check out the local sites and grab some lunch.
 The Great Dividing Range – Australia’s Longest mountain range follows the coast south, steeply falling away to the ocean, views are magnificent.
 The temperate forest here showcases various waterways prior to arrival in Batemans Bay, a historic timber village now a popular seaside holiday destination.